 Strasberg keeps me grounded and coming at acting with more passion and a focus on being a good actor, not a good celebrity

-LSTFI Alumni, Benjamin Josiah Tan
+– LSTFI alumnus, Benjamin Josiah Tan

-Despite his recent success, he still struggles with feeling like he isn’t good enough to make it big, and he isn’t sure that will ever go away.
-He is very thankful for the opportunities he has had, but like any other actor, he isn’t sure those opportunities will stay.
+Despite his recent success, he still struggles with feeling like he isn’t good enough to make it big – and he isn’t sure that will ever go away.
+He is very thankful for the opportunities he has had but, like any other actor, he isn’t sure those opportunities will stay.
 That’s why “a higher power is very important to [him].”
 He has also dedicated his time to finding where he “can be of service with [his] career.”
 There have already been times where he has used his career to “speak out about mental health” and his own mental heath journey and helped others seek help when they need it.
 “I am allowing my career to be less about myself and more about being of service to others.”

 1 thought on “Being a Good Actor, Not a Good Celebrity